Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 \end{definition}

-The aim of an $IQA^e$ is that of finding an answer to $q$ and, at the same time, suggesting a new query $q'$ that is related to the computed answer.
+The aim of an $IQA^e$ is to find an answer to $q$ and, at the same time, suggest a new query $q'$ that is related to the computed answer.
 Without loss of generality, in the previous definition we consider only one follow-up question $q'$.
 The definition can be easily extended to a set $Q'$ of follow-up questions.
 Also in this case, we do not make any assumption on the (in)dependency between $p(q'|a)$ and $p(a|q)$.
-This is something that, in case, is considered in the implementation of the $IQA^e$.
+This is something that \updated{could be implemented within} the $IQA^e$.

-Therefore, we may surely have also the hybrid situation where the exploration is supported by a disambiguation step:
+Therefore, we may surely also have a hybrid situation where a disambiguation step supports the exploration:

 where the initial query is disambiguated before the answer $\hat{a}$ and the next question $q''$ are computed.
-In a nutshell, an IQAS allows the user to further interact with the system, once its reply is given, via \textbf{interactive sessions}.
+In a nutshell, an IQAS allows the user to further interact with the system once its reply is given via \textbf{interactive sessions}.

-\begin{definition} [Interactive Session] A set of user enabled actions following the system reply to a previous user question defines an \textit{interactive session}:
+\begin{definition} [Interactive Session] A set of user-enabled actions following the system reply to a previous user question defines an \textit{interactive session}:

 \end{definition}